 It was the year 1975, when Nanik Rupani, an enterprising and successful businessman set up Roopmeck Enterprises, a trading firm dealing in the distribution of electrical cables, motors, switch gear, circuit breakers, energy saving devices and other industrial electrical items required by Industry.
 Under the visionary zeal of an inspired entrepreneur, Roopmeck soon achieved enviable success in the field.
-This project arose about 1 million job opportunities and helped raise the government shares by more than 1 million dollars.
 The company ventured into business expansion and thus, in 1984, Roopmeck Enterprises became Roopmeck Electricals Private Limited.

 The company had a larger agenda which comprised of not just supplying industrial electrical items to top notch MNCs and PSUs but also advising them on various state of the art power saving equipment and processes.

 Soon, Roopmeck Electricals Pvt.
 Ltd. became a well known name in industrial electricals and its services were sought after by a large section of industrial clientele.
 Many leading electrical giants such as GEC, Siemens, English Electric, Philips and Crompton Greaves became its Principals offering a host of products and services ranging from lighting and power saving equipment to complete power saving solutions, which enabled corporate houses, MNCs and PSUs to reduce their lighting and energy costs substantially.

 Roopmeck was also amongst the first few companies to advertise on Doordarshan, then, the only TV Network in the country.

 The popular Marine Drive lighting system was supplied by Philips in association with Roopmeck as were many traffic signals in the city of Mumbai.
 The electrical equipment at the 1982 Asiad Games was provided by leading OEMs in association with Roopmeck.